ISAITB/docs-itb-ta/source/communityDashboard/index.rst

   a legacy account that has not been :ref:`migrated to EU Login<login__roles__migrate>`.
 In all other cases the user will be displayed as **Active**.

-To create a new user for the organisation click on the **Create user** button from the table's header.
+To create a new user for the organisation click on the **Create user** button from the section's header.
 Clicking on an existing row from the table allows you to edit the relevant user's information.

 The displayed screens and required information both when you edit or create a new user depends on whether or not the test bed